carltongibson/notes/source/django/single-folder-layout.md

 	manage.py
 ```

 To begin I’ll throw my views into `urls.py`.
 I’ll sprout a `views.py` when that gets out of hand.
 Maybe we grow a `forms.py`, a `managers.py` and so on, but this is the structure I’ll almost always start with these days.
-It’s just a little more _dense_ than having the extra (to my eye idle ) app directory.
+It’s just a little more _dense_ than having the extra (to my eye, idle) app directory.

 ## Growing a Second App
 …And Beyond